Yousef-0101/JavaScript-Practicing/README.md

 # JavaScript-Practicing

-## This Repo is for documenting my CSS learning journey from ElzeroWebSchool
+## This Repo is for documenting my JavaScript learning journey from ElzeroWebSchool